A Sign of Affection: Reception

+The series has received widespread critical acclaim.
 Sean Gaffney from Manga Bookshelf gave the first volume praise, calling it an "excellent debut" and stating he wanted to read more.
 Koiwai from Manga News also praised it.
 Like Gaffney and Koiwai, Darkstorm from Anime UK News also gave the first volume praise, comparing it to A Silent Voice, as well as calling it "beautifully drawn and written".

+The anime was nominated at the 9th Crunchyroll Anime Awards in three categories: "Must Protect At All Costs" Character (Yuki Itose), Best Romance, and Best Drama.